pydicom/pydicom/doc/tutorials/dataset_basics.rst

 There are three categories of elements:

 * **Standard elements** such as (0008,0016) *SOP Class UID*.
-These elements are registered in the official DICOM Standard.
-They have an even group number and are unique at each level of the dataset.
+These elements are registered in the official DICOM Standard, have an even group number and are unique at each level of the dataset.
 * **Repeating group elements** such as (60xx,3000) *Overlay Data* (not found in this dataset). :dcm:`Repeating group<part05/sect_7.6.html>` elements are